AudreyFI/coach-admin/README.md

 ## Usage

-1. Add your own users in the USERS array located in the src/models/user.ts
+1. Add your own users in the USERS array in the .env file

 2. Start the development server: